milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 CH2_Emi: "We should definitely check it out together!
 I feel like it'd be a great spot for photos."

-Izumi: "Hmm, maybe.
-But let's eat lunch first and then decide."
+Izumi: "Hmm, that doesn't sound like a bad idea.
+Let's eat lunch first before deciding where to go."

-*Izumi smiles as he hands me a container, neatly wrapped in a ornamental cloth.*
+*Izumi smiles as he hands me a container, neatly wrapped in an ornamental cloth.*

 Izumi: "Here's your bento.
 I warmed it up at a nearby convenience store.
 You should eat before it gets cold."